 Coffee; there’s nothing like it, whether when waking up to a breakfast of toast made with homemade bread, taking a social break, of settling a satisfying dinner.
-It seems so easy but many people make these following mistakes when brewing the perfect cup of coffee.
+It seems so easy but many people make the following mistakes when brewing the perfect cup of coffee.
 Don’t be that guy or gal.

 Using Water from the Faucet

 Tap water can be full of impurities and various minerals.
 This is not to say that it will make you sick, but there is a strong possibility that it will throw the flavor of your java off and deposit scale in your coffee pot.
 Instead of using tap water, use bottled spring water or filtered water.

 Buying Grocery Store Cold Brew Coffee

 This is convenient but expensive.
 Why?
 I’m guessing because it’s trendy with the hipsters.
 Instead, invest in a good quality cold brew coffee maker.
 Then you can spend that big money on high-quality beans.
 I use the Zulay cold coffee maker (there’s a link to my product review at the bottom of this page).
 This allows me to amend the grounds with cinnamon and fresh mint from my garden.
 Complete control.

 OK, in today’s busy world, you might not want to take the time to grind up some beans in the morning.
 Just grind it before you go to bed the night before.
 It will still be great in the morning.
 Why is this important?
 Many of the aromas contained in coffee are volatiles.
 This means they are in a gas form and they are imprisoned in the cells of the beans.
 But when you grind the beans, these gasses are liberated.
 Ground coffee from the store, whether it is Free Trade or not, has lost aromas 40 times faster than whole beans by the time you see it.
 This is why a home grinder is a must-have for someone whose java is near and dear to them.